ROCm/MIOpen/docs/how-to/understanding-fusion-api.rst

 Intended Audience
 ==================
-The primary consumers of the fusion API are high level frameworks such as TensorFlow/XLA or PyTorch etc.
+The primary consumers of the fusion API are high level frameworks such as TensorFlow/XLA or PyTorch.